cloudposse/terraform-aws-components/modules/eks/promtail/README.md

 ---
 title: "Component: `eks/promtail`"
 tags:
+  - component/eks/promtail
-  - component
+  - layer/grafana
-  - layer/monitoring
+  - provider/aws
-  - aws
+  - provider/helm
 ---

 Promtail is an agent which ships the contents of local logs to a Loki instance.